Skip to main content

 Once Malcolm called time on the third round of networking talks, the uplifting mood that prevailed over the last one-and-a-half hours subsided slightly - as everyone was asked to get their phones out and go on to Mentimeter to fill out a survey on bus travel in the county of Suffolk.
 Some of the key issues that were covered in the survey included the problems surrounding bus travel in rural and coastal Suffolk (the main problem seemed to be that buses to the villages were unreliable), and what can be done to address the issue of accessibility in those areas.

-After being mistakenly told that the event would be going on until 5pm, the Enterprise Officer had to run off to a meeting, and most of the other participants began making their way back to their workplaces.
+After being mistakenly told that the event would be going on until 5pm, the session came to an end, and most of the other participants began making their way back to their workplaces.
 So the cue came for me to start heading home - but not without one more challenge - it was pouring it outside, and I had to try and make it back home without ruining the fantasy maps!
 Probably should invest in a plastic cover bag to put the sketchbooks inside.

 Conclusions